-IF THEN patrol officers should consider patrol vehicle spotlights are being used, focus one on driver's mirror focus one on rear view mirror focusing the beam on the rear-view mirror of the target vehicle in order to: prevent the occupants of the target vehicle from observing the officer's approach on foot, and illuminate the interior of the vehicle and the occupants.

-NOTE: Officers should use caution around the patrol vehicle's emergency light so as not to temporarily impair their vision.

-NOTE: Specific guidelines for use of emergency lighting during a vehicle pullover will be dependent upon the specific conditions of the vehicle stop and specific agency policy.

-Exiting the patrol unit

-Patrol officers should exit their patrol units as safely and quickly as possible to minimize the danger of the officer being exposed while still seated in the vehicle.
-In order to accomplish this, officers should:

-- have all radio transmissions complete prior to activating emergency lights, - undo and clear the seat belt prior to coming to a complete stop, - place the patrol vehicle transmission in park, - set the parking brake, - switch on the portable radio (if the radio is not available, the officer should activate the outside speaker and position the microphone for ready access),
+Emergency IF THEN patrol officers should consider lighting (continued) patrol vehicle spotlights are being used, focus one on driver's mirror focus one on rear view mirror focusing the beam on the rear-view mirror of the target vehicle in order to: prevent the occupants of the target vehicle from observing the patrol officer's approach on foot, and illuminate the interior of the vehicle and the occupants. d use caution around the patrol vehicle's as not to temporarily impair their vision. vehicle pullover will for use of emergency lighting during a l be dependent upon the specific conditions nd specific agency policy.
+Exiting the patrol unit minimize the danger of the patrol the vehicle.
+In order to accomplish atrol units as safely and quickly as possible to officer being exposed while still seated in h this, patrol officers should: omplete prior to activating emergency lights, undo and clear the seat belt pr place the patrol vehicle transm set the parking brake, switch on the portable radio (in the portable radio) ior to coming to a complete stop,